Content Notice: This story contains references to Substance Abuse.

 I was roughly 8 years old when I had my first major depressive breakdown.

-For a long time, I chose not to share my story with others, because the few times I had, I could see the confusion on the faces of the people that heard it.
+For a long time I chose not to share my story with others, because the few times I had, I could see the confusion on the faces of the people that heard it.
 Depression?
-At eight?
-What does a child have to be depressed about at eight years old?
-It was the same question that I saw on my parents face when I told them that I didn’t feel like doing anything, because I didn’t really know who I was anymore.
+At 8?
+What does a child have to be depressed about at 8?
+It was the same question that I saw on my parents’ faces when I told them that I didn’t feel like doing anything because I didn’t really know who I was anymore.

 That day I woke up and began to get ready for another dreadful day of school where I had no friends, I hated the teacher and I often got bullied by my schoolmates.
 I was already aware of what anxiety felt like because every morning, as my mom woke me up, the panic would run through my veins.
 I knew what I would have to face in the next few minutes, and I knew that I would have to do it all alone.
 It terrified me.

 But that day was different.
 The feeling that possessed me was not the same anxiety that I had been having for years.
 No, it was darker somehow.
 It was an immeasurable sadness that depleted any positive feeling or outlook on the world; a black hole that attracted and swallowed any reason for being happy, or for being alive at all.
 I didn’t feel like dying but didn’t feel like living either.
 I was breathing because my heart was pumping blood through my veins, not because I wanted to.